shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Embedded C Errors:
 ### Segmentation Fault:
 - When you try to access a restricted memory location.
+- Use a de-referenced pointer (pointer with invalid address location).
+- Access Read-Only memory region.
+- Access already freed pointer.
 ### Stack Overflow:
 - Use more memory than the memory allocated to the stack

 ## Compiler Pre-procesor:
+### Include:
+- contents of the specified file to be inserted into the original file.
+- <> standard library header.
+- "" user define header
 ### Error:
 - Cause pre-proessing to stop.
 - Message given is the output of the error.